 MUSC 7742X Brass Ensemble

-45 hours; I credit
+45 hours; 1 credit

 Experience for both small and large chamber groups in the study and performance of traditional and contemporary music for brass instruments.
 Emphasis on developing basic musicianship through systematic work on intonation, phrasing, balance, and interpretation.
 Study of brass instrument history, technique, repertoire, and pedagogy.
 May be taken for credit each term the student is enrolled.

 Prerequisite: audition.

 MUSC 7743X Woodwind Chamber Music

-45 hours; I credit
+45 hours; 1 credit

 Study and performance of music for woodwind chamber ensembles.
 May be taken for credit each term the student is enrolled.

 Prerequisite: audition.

-MUSC 7744X Electroacoustic Music Ensemble

-45 hours; I credit

-In this course students will develop skills of ensemble music performance with electronic music instruments, combining diverse timbres and approaches to sound production and control.
+MUSC 7744X Electroacoustic Music Ensemble 45 hours; 1 credit In this course students will develop skills of ensemble music performance with electronic music instruments, combining diverse timbres and approaches to sound production and control.
 Instruments will include completely electronic ones as well as hybrids that combine acoustic instruments with digital signal processing.
 The group will explore instrument creation, networked interaction, incorporation of improvisation, and arrangement of amplified sound sources.
 Students will perform existing repertoire and have the opportunity to compose new works.
 The goal of each semester will be two or more public performances.
 May be taken for credit each term the student is enrolled.
 Prerequisite: MUSC 7372G, or PIMA 7741G; or permission of instructor.

-MUSC 7760X Orchestra

-75 hours; I credit

-Study and performance of new and old literature.
+MUSC 7745X Guitar Ensemble 45 hours rehearsal; 1 credit The guitar ensemble works on original works written for plucked instruments and explores historical literature through primary and secondary sources.
+The course is a strongly recommended corequisite for guitar majors, and open to others through audition and permission of the instructor.
+The ability to read music in both treble as well as bass clef is a prerequisite for joining the ensemble.
 May be taken for credit each term the student is enrolled.

-Prerequisite: audition.
+Prerequisite: audition or permission of the director.